maxkatzmann/hydra/README.md

 On the other hand, Hydra comes equipped with a REPL mode, which is accessed by calling `./bin/hydra` without passing a file.
 Once started, you can then enter Hydra code line by line.

+A detailed explanation of how to use Hydra can be found in the [Getting Started](../../wiki/Getting-Started) section of the wiki.

 ## Examples

 The following Hydra code generates 100 hyperbolic lines where each line starts where the last line ended.